Peer Reviewed Publications

 [Abstract]

 Blackington, Courtney and Frances Cayton.
 “To Dog-Whistle or to Bark?
 Elite Communication Strategies When Invoking Conspiracy Theories.”
-Government and Opposition.
+Government & Opposition.
 2025;60(2):382-403. doi:10.1017/gov.2024.21.

 Blackington, Courtney and Frances Cayton.
-“How to Stay Popular: Threat, Framing, and Conspiracy Theory Longevity.
+“How to Stay Popular: Threat, Framing, and Conspiracy Theory Longevity.”
 Perspectives on Politics.
 2024;22(4):1118-1139. https://doi.org/10.1017/S1537592723003006.

-[Abstract] [Replication Materials] [Press: ECPR’s The Loop]
+[Abstract] [Replication Materials] [Coverage: ECPR’s The Loop]

 Working Papers